gokceuludogan/cmpe150/week7-8/README.md

   #### Question 3

-  Write a function that takes an integer as a parameter and computes the factorial of that integer.
+  Write a function **factorial()** that takes an integer as a parameter and computes the factorial of that integer.

-  Write a program to compute the summation of each digits' factorial using factorial function.
+  Then, write a program to compute the summation of each digits' factorial using factorial function.

   ```c
   input: 43